-All members of the school community (students, parents, and school staff members) are to be acquainted with the school Code of Conduct.
+All members of the school community (students, parents, and school staff members) are to be acquainted with the school Behavior and Consequences Policy.

 Homeroom teachers should familiarize their students with the document during homeroom lessons at the beginning of each school year.